davenalcsw/davenalcswsite/content/authors/admin/_index.md

   - Behavioral Health Provider & Applied Researcher
 ---

 I am the owner and CEO of a private practice, therapist, and doctoral student.
-My research interests include stress-related systems with a focus on the parasympathetic nervous system, stress- and trauma-related disorders, stress vulnerability and resilience, and social determinants of health (i.e., class and race).
+My research interests include stress-related systems (with a focus on the parasympathetic nervous system), stress- and trauma-related disorders, stress vulnerability and resilience, and social determinants of health (i.e., class and race).
 I am interested in bridging the research, practice, programming, policy, and technology gap.